TheUcheojor/SYSC3303_-ElevatorControlSystem/docs/iteration-three/Readme.txt

 System Overview:
 The purpose of this program is to simulate a real-time server-client communication.
 The system is comprised of three
 subsystems: a central scheduler, the floor controller, and elevator controller.
-Inter-system communication utilizes a defined message schema over UDP allowing each subsystem to be independantly deployed.
+Inter-system communication utilizes a defined message schema over UDP allowing each subsystem to be independently deployed.

 Primary Classes:

 ElevatorController - This class manages inter-subsystem elevator communications and manages the elevator cars.

+ElevatorCar - The elevator car entities, containing a motor and door.

+FloorSubsystem- This class manages sending and receiving of job requests from and to the Scheduler.

 Floor - This class is controlled by the FloorSubsystem.
 It handles job requests and holds the properties of the floor ie. floor number, floor buttons and floor lamps.

-FloorSubsystem- This class manages sending and receiving of job requests from and to the Scheduler.

 Scheduler - This class manages the communication between the Elevator and the Floor sub systems.

+SubsystemCommunicationRPC - Class for managing inter subsystem communication.
+In this iteration we use a RDP schema over UDP.

 System Flow: